opdavies/oliverdavies.uk/source/_talks/configuring-all-the-things-drupal-8.md

 ---
 title: "Configuring all the Things (in Drupal 8)"
-excerpt: A short notice talk on configuration management in Drupal 8, and things I’ve learned working on my current Drupal 8 project.
+description: A short notice talk on configuration management in Drupal 8, and things I’ve learned working on my current Drupal 8 project.
 speakerdeck:
     id: 6de3fe8947a34727b79eb9d9dcc66bf2
     ratio: "1.37081659973226"